cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-6-nextcloud-jellyfin.md

 - Part 4: [Podman and Unbound](/article/diy-linux-router-part-4-podman-unbound)
 - Part 5: [Wifi](/article/diy-linux-router-part-5-wifi)

-In the previous parts, we installed the operating system, configured the gateway's internet functionality using PPPoE, setup Firewall and Unbound as DNS Server.

 In the previous parts, we installed the operating system, configured the gateway's internet functionality using PPPoE, and set up Firewall and Unbound as DNS Servers.
-In this chapter, let's do something more useful with our server, by installing some good services like Jellyfin and Nextcloud.
+In this chapter, let's do something more useful with our server by installing some good services like Jellyfin and Nextcloud.

 ![Jellyfin, Nextcloud](/assets/images/diy-linux-router/nextcloud-jellyfin.webp)
 *Jellyfin and Nextcloud*